GiuseppeFasanella/Git_commands/README.md

    git branch fix20
    git checkout fix20

 b.
-Change AndroidManifest.xml in vim
+Change AndroidManifest.xml as you need and whish

 c. git commit -a -m 'Added Branch fix20' # Commit the change to the branch, but not to master